xpack/web-jekyll/pages/core/xpm/install.md

 ---
-title: How to install xpm?
+title: How to install xpm
 permalink: /xpm/install/

 toc: false